The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: Introduction

 We now introduce the main result of this paper.
 Assuming (RH), the full recurrence formula for the $t_{n+1}$ non-trivial zero is:

 for $n\geq 0$, thus all non-trivial zeros up the $n$th order must be known in order to generate the $n$th+1 non-trivial zero.
 This formula is a solution to

-where $s=\rho_n=1/2+it_n$ for $\sigma_n=1/2$, and the zeros $t_n$ are real and ordered $t_1<t_2<t_3<\ldots t_{n}$.
+where $s=\rho_n=\frac{1}{2}+it_n$ for $\sigma_n=\frac{1}{2}$, and the zeros $t_n$ are real and ordered $0<t_1<t_2<t_3<\ldots t_{n}$.
 This formula is satisfied by all representations of $\zeta(s)$ on the critical strip, such as by (21), (22), (23), (36), and so on.
 And in the next sections, we will develop this formula, and explore some its variations, and then we will numerically compute non-trivial zeros to high precision.
 We will also discuss some possible limitations to this formula for $n\to \infty$.

 In the last section, we will discuss formulas for $t_{n}$ which actually can be related to the primes themselves, and that one could compute $t_n$ as a function of all primes.
 And conversely, one could compute any individual prime $p_{n}$ as a function of all non-trivial zeros.
-The only open problem is whether all primes can be converted to all non-trivial zeros.